inkyblackness/ss-specs/media/Bitmaps.md

     80 lo hi zz  0xC0 < hi: write (nnnn & 0x3FFF) bytes of value zz
     nn           0x80 < nn: write (nn & 0x7F) zeroes

-So, for store pixel data, three cases exist: compress a list of zeroes, compress a list of a constant value and copy an arbitrary array of bytes.
+Three cases exist to store pixel data: compress a list of zeroes, compress a list of a constant value and copy an arbitrary array of bytes.
 For each of the three, two encoding variants are used: a short and a long form.
 If a count is to be serialized that is higher than the long-form can store, the encoder uses the long-form to reduce this number to finalize with the short-form.

 > The original resource files are not entirely consistent about the rules when to apply which storage method.
 For example,
 > in general, zeroes are compressed on their own, and there are cases where zeroes would be encoded as general constant